AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-nesting-and-embedding.md

 `layer=0&src=is(?src=$img$&size=300,300&cache=on)&layer=1&text=$txt$`

-**Embedding requests for Scene7 Image Rendering**
+**Embedding requests for Dynamic Media Image Rendering**

-Using a template stored in [!DNL myCatalog/myTemplate]; generate the image for layer2 of the template using Scene7 Image Rendering:
+Using a template stored in [!DNL myCatalog/myTemplate]; generate the image for layer2 of the template using Dynamic Media Image Rendering:

 `http://server/is/image/myCatalog/myTemplate?layer=2&src=ir(myRenderCatalog/myRenderObject?id=myIdValue&sel=group&src=is(myCatalog/myTexture1?res=30)&res=30)&wid=300`